 The Postdoctoral Residency at SHCS offers interns the unique opportunity to continue their training in a familiar setting.
 Depending on emphasis area, it also allows interns to assume a leadership role in the center by taking on additional responsibilities.
-The Residency will be offered to you via a formal offer letter in December /January of your internship year, with a deadline of accepting the offer in late January/early February.
+The Residency will be offered to you via a formal offer letter in November/December of your internship year, with a deadline of accepting the offer in December.
 This allows the center an adequate amount of time to advertise any open Postdoctoral Residency positions.